2020: PARIS, THE WORLD CYCLING CAPITAL

 The City Council is doing a big effort to promote the use of bicycles in Paris but there is still a long way to overtake other bike-friendly cities like Berlin or Amsterdam.
 In our opinion more “bicycle pedagogy” is necessary in Paris, especially amongst the car drivers who tend to open their car doors without checking if there is a biker coming behind!

-Even if you have been biking all your life, please take a couple of minutes to read our tips & advice for Paris included in this Paris by bike guide :
+Even if you have been biking all your life, please take a couple of minutes to read our tips & advice for cycling in Paris included in this Paris by bike guide :

 CHECK regularly the condition and pressure of your tires to avoid any incident.
 Also check your brakes regularly and the bike light, especially if you want to ride at night.